DETECTING TIPS PAGE

 What I think of the 14DD Excelerator Coil for the DFX/MXT

 Okay this time I took the 14DD out with the DFX.
 The site was in short stubble and the soil conditions very wet, but most notably there were no overhead power lines.
 Switching on the DFX and going into Relic Mode I was met with the same false signalling that plagued my outing with the MXT.
 Detuning AC Sensitivity stopped the detector going off just like it did with the MXT so no surprises there.
 Now having gained some stability I played with the AC sensitivity until I found an optimum setting, AC Sensitivity 40.
 Bingo!
 It was time to detect.
 While going along I found setting Track Offset to +2 and increasing SAT speed to 7 gave better stability as did increasing ground filters from 3 to 5.
 Also the ground was giving me some feedback, probably due to wet conditions, so setting Hot Rock Reject to 20 helped to counter the effect.
 Swing the coil much slower than normal also helped but there was still a lot of chatter.
 Brushing the top of the barley stubble also caused a lot of false signals as did the action of suddenly lifting and lowering the detector.
 So keeping the coil level above the ground was critical and I must say extremely difficult on barley stubble.
 In the end I was able to detect using the 14DD but after about an hour of slow tedious work I decided to quit and go back to my stock coil.
-When I got home I stared to wonder if the coil might be faulty and after searching on the web I found a forum where someone had similar problem, constant chattering and false signals.
+When I got home I started to wonder if the coil might be faulty and after searching on the web I found a forum where someone had a similar problem, constant chattering and false signals.
 I am now going to send the coil off and get it tested hopefully then I can get an answer.
 If the coil turns out to be faulty then it doesn’t say much about their quality having already replaced it twice before for two other completely unrelated incidents.
 As for larger coils in general I can’t really say many people use them and report good success, some people like me have only ever had bad experiences so I’ll let you be the final judge.

 DIGGING TOOLS